Only in Alūksne

 The eleventh largest lake in Latvia.
 No river flows into it, but it is the source of a tiny river – the Alūksnīte.
 There are 4 islands in the lake.
 The water quality of the lake corresponds to the water category of salmonids, crayfish breed here, and eels are farmed.

-The Alūksne Manor Park – the richest in historical objects in Latvia.
+The Alūksne Manor Park and Alūksne New Palace– the richest in historical objects in Latvia.

 The motto of classicism is: ‘To educate and make virtues attractive’.
 It can be achieved by imitating the aesthetics of Ancient Greece and Ancient Rome.
 The ‘pet’ of the German-Baltic Barons Vietinghoff-Scheel family.